 If they caused you damage, that may be a reason to sue.
 Part of that involves establishing that the doctor was the one who caused the damage, and that you were injured.

-Miami residents deserve someone who will be on their side, every step of the way.
+Miami residents deserve a medical malpractice attorney who will be on their side, every step of the way.
 Our team understands better than everyone how traumatizing it can be to be injured by a healthcare professional.
 That is exactly why our team here will be in your corner and making sure that you receive justice.